 - Your goal is to get those memories out where you can enjoy them.
 Not spend hours debating whether you should chop out the random person in the background.
 It’s okay to cut them up!

-If you get overwhelmed by the idea of putting all the pictures in albums consider a sturdy container system like this one from Amazon.
+If you get overwhelmed by the idea of putting all the pictures in albums and decide you’d like to know how to store old photos in boxes, consider a sturdy container system like this one from Amazon.
 IRIS Photo and Craft Keeper, Small.
 You can sort them and then organize them for safe keeping.
 These cost around $10.

-And if your concerned about where to put all those negatives, there are also plastic protective holders for those too!
+And if your concerned about how to store printed photo negatives, there are also plastic protective holders for those too!
 Print FIle 35-7B25 for 35mm Film Negatives 7 Strips 25 Pack

 5. Display Your Work